Reginald Pole Carew: Career

 He was elected a Fellow of the Royal Society in 1788.

 Art collection

 Carew was a personal friend of Sir Joshua Reynolds who painted his portrait.
 He formed a substantial collection of etchings by Rembrandt, which were sold after his death by Benjamin Wheatley in London, 13–15 May 1835.
 Among the buyers was the British Museum who bought several examples.

 Marriages and issue

-He married Jemima Yorke, the daughter of Hon.
+Carew married Jemima Yorke, the daughter of Hon.
 John Yorke and Elizabeth Lygon, on 18 November 1784.
 Their children were: